KingsMentor/BlurHashExt/README.md

 and larger values will make it stronger.
 This is basically a design parameter, which lets you adjust the look.

 Technically, what it does is scale the AC components up or down.

+## Contributing

+Contributions are welcomed even to the [blurHash base library](https://github.com/woltapp/blurhash/)!

+You can also contribute by reporting issues or helping to resolve issues listed here [issue tracker](https://github.com/kingsmentor/blurhash/issues) or file a pull request.